Bishop Asbury Cottage

 The cottage is furnished in period style, and has memorabilia and information relating to Asbury's life in West Bromwich, America and in the cottage itself.
 There's also information relating to the rise of Methodism in the Black Country, and links to John Wesley's life and times, and visits to the local area.

 The cottage is believed to date from the early 18th century.
 It is a simple artisan's dwelling, constructed of brick, tile and timber.
 When it was built, it was part of a short terrace, but the other cottages have since been demolished to make way for the widening of the Newton Road.

 The cottage is very small, and has no visitor facilities.
 Parking is limited to the Malt Shovel public house next door.
 Access to the cottage is up a flight of steep steps into the garden.

 We regret that there is no disabled access at present.

 Bishop Asbury Cottage,

 Call: 0121 556 0683 (Wednesbury Museum)

-Open by appointment only for group visits.
-The cottage is also open on special open days usually in May and September.
+Open by appointment only for group visits (this attracts a charge).
+The cottage is also open on special open days usually in May and September for free.